 About the contest:

-Too often today, young people report they feel like they are "walking on eggshells" for fear of offending their fellow students, even accidentally.
 Let Grow believes that the more that students get used to talking, debating, and opening their minds, the more they grow intellectually and personally.

 It's also more fun!